mehrvarz/tremote_plugin_rpi_gpio/README.md

 This particular plugin is for **Raspberry Pi computers.**

-TRemote plugin rpi_gpio in the given form will set a specicified GPIO pin to HIGH when a certain remote control button is pressed.
-And when the button is released, the GPIO pin will be set back to LOW.
-Button and pin number can be set in the plugin code.
-They can also be specified from the the central service mapping.
+TRemote plugin rpi_gpio will set a specicified GPIO pin to HIGH when a certain remote control button is pressed.
+When the button is released again, the GPIO pin will be set back to LOW.
+The button id and the pin number are specified via service mapping.
 See **Button mapping** below.

 # Building the plugin